 a.
 The front row will start the race, however this will be at a reasonable speed, and acceleration will start in Turn 4, at the first red lines/markers on the walls.
 If you start accelerating in Turn 3 before the line, you will cause a no start you will be given a warning.
 The front row must remain side by side while exiting Turn 4.
 You only have two (2) attempts do to this.
 If you cannot start the race after two (2) attempts, the first and second rows will be inverted.
 No jack rabbit starts will be allowed. (i.e.: speeding up, slowing down, and then speeding up again.)
 The front row position does not give you the right to keep the pace so slow that the cars behind are ‘loaded up’ and about to kill their engines.
 In this case, the flagman may give you the pick-up speed signal.
 If this signal/direction is disregarded, or ignored, after two attempts you will be placed back to the second row.

 b.
 All classes that race regularly at TSS will re-start single file (nose to tail and in line with the car in front of you) in all heat races, unless otherwise specified.
 This rule will also be in effect for all features if there are five (5) or less laps remaining, or unless otherwise specified.
 Do NOT pull out of line, or lag back, to get a run on the car in front of you.
 Doing this could result in a two (2) position finishing penalty, PER occurrence.
 There is a red stripe/marker on the inside and outside walls.
 You MUST stay in line, nose to tail, until you pass the SECOND line.
+DO NOT pull out of line until you have passed the lines/markers.
 All decisions made by track officials are FINAL and are non-negotiable.

 c.
 At TSS, lapped cars will be re-aligned where they crossed the start/finish line after a yellow/red flag.
 Lapped cars WILL NOT be moved to the end of the line-up.
 (If the leader had to pass the lap car, the other cars should have to, as well.)
+Track officials may opt to move you tailback, if you are lapped, and causing a hindrance to the lead lap cars.
 If you are a lapped car, and wish to go tailback, you must let a track official know of your intent.

 - Any unauthorized participant, including pit crew members, or drivers, entering the flag stand area, or press box/scoring area, will cause the driver to be disqualified and lose points and money for the entire night, or face a suspension to be set forth by track officials.
 The driver is responsible for crew members and family.
 ANY track official is available to talk to, AFTER the race program is completed.
 Any person causing or being involved in any un-sportsman like behavior will be suspended for a length of time to be determined by the promoter and could be subjected to a fine.
 Fighting could land you in jail, plus a guaranteed suspension from the track.
 The DRIVER is also responsible for family and crew members in regards to e-mails, mail, and internet forums.
 READ PIT CREW MEMBERS RULE BELOW.